Ultra High CRI LED Lightbulb

 CRI is a measure of color reproduction accuracy.
 Sunlight is a perfect 100.
 These bulbs are rated at 95+ and the ones I tested were all 96 or 97.
 Don't trust any manufacturer that omits R9 values and/or doesn't show you the 15 step CRI chart. (see ours below)

-ANSI minimum indoor lighting standard is 80...which is fine, but it's not great.
+ANSI minimum indoor lighting standard is 80 CRI...which is fine, but it's not great.
+This standard only requires the basic 8 step measurement, not the complete 15 step measurement.
 You spend a lot of time in your home and "fine" is not an admirable standard for something you spend so much time living with.
 You deserve great and this is it.

 High R9 (true red) values: Many "High CRI" sources score a 50 or lower on true red.
 Ultra High CRI is only achieved with high R9.
 Not using the extended CRI measurement is how companies get a high rating but still perform poorly in the real world.
 R9 is especially important for skin tones and many natural things like food, wood, etc.